kubedb/docs/docs/guides/percona-xtradb/concepts/percona-xtradb.md

 #### Initialize via Script

-To initialize a PerconaXtraDB database (with replica 1) using a script (shell script, sql script etc.), set the `.spec.init.scriptSource` section when creating a PerconaXtraDB object.
+To initialize a PerconaXtraDB database (with replica 1) using a script (shell script, sql script etc.), set the `.spec.init.script` section when creating a PerconaXtraDB object.
 It will execute files alphabetically with extensions `.sh` , `.sql`  and `.sql.gz` that are found in the repository.
-The scripts inside child folders will be skipped.
-ScriptSource must have following information:
+The scripts inside child folders will be skipped. script must have following information:

 - [VolumeSource](https://kubernetes.io/docs/concepts/storage/volumes/#types-of-volumes): Where your script is loaded from.